in28minutes/in28minutes.github.io/_posts/2017-01-30-spring-boot-integration-testing.md

 }
 ```

-Below picture shows how we can execute this Post Service from Postman - my favorite tool to run rest services.
+Below picture shows how we can execute this Http Post Operation from Postman - my favorite tool to run rest services.
 Make sure you go to the Body tab and select raw.
 Select JSON from the dropdown.
 Copy above request into body.

 The URL we use is http://localhost:8080/students/Student1/courses.

 ![Image](/images/ExecutingPostRestServiceUsingPostman.png "Executing Post Rest Service From Postman")

-## Writing Integration Test for the POST Rest Service
+## Writing Integration Test for the Http POST Operation

 > When writing an integration test for a POST service we would want to check if the location header contains the uri of the created resource.